 - Hand-crafted items

 PLEASE NOTE: We take oaths very seriously.
 Any oaths given as an offering MUST be cleared with the Senior Druid prior to the High Rite.
-Please see Caryn upon arrival if you plan on giving an oath.
+Please speak to Caryn before the day of the rite if you plan on giving an oath.

 - Do not honor deities of different pantheons than those being honored at this rite